Mamiglia/Reddit-Wallpaper/README.md

 Reddit-Wallpaper
 ======
 ##### Reddit-Wallpaper is tool to download and automatically set a random wallpaper from subreddits.
 Bored by your old static wallpaper?
 Want to see something new?
-Well boyo this is the right place for you.
+Well my boy this is the right place for you.
 This magnificent tool automatically downloads and sets up a wallpaper from the website reddit!
 It allows you to decide the period of time after you get bored by a wallpaper and changes it, and you won't need to move a single muscle.
 Best thing of all, it applies wallpapers using a non-repetitive pattern - meaning that it's unlikely that you will ever see the same wallpaper twice.